zuozhenggh/learning-library/solutions-library/ebs-migrate/introduction/introduction.md

 This workshop showcases the use of the migration of an existing Oracle E-Business Suite to Oracle Cloud Infrastructure using the Object Storage service.

-The In order to omplete this lab, it is required that you complete the **EBS Cloud Manager Lab** found [here](link to livelabs).
+In order to complete this lab, it is required that you complete the **EBS Cloud Manager Lab** found [here](link to livelabs).
 This workshop uses information that is recorded in the referenced lab.
 This information is necessary in order to preform this workshop.

 Estimated Workshop Time: 1.5 hours
     Note: This does not include downtime for creating the backup, which lasts about 2.5 hours.